 If you are asking the court for something and the matter is set for hearing, you should go to that court date when the hearing will be happening.
 Your testimony may clarify the issue so that the judge rules in your favor.

 Still, many motions are supported merely by an attached affidavit alleging that the facts are true.
 That is typically sufficient.

 Often, a motion requires the testimony of the other party and in this situation, a 237(b) notice is issued.
 “The appearance at the trial or other evidentiary hearing of a party or a person who at the time of trial or other evidentiary hearing is an officer, director, or employee of a party may be required by serving the party with a notice designating the person who is required to appear” Illinois Supreme Court Rule 237(b)

-You’re going to have to come to court on every court date so you know what is happening and so you can request that your motions be heard.
+If you are representing yourself in your Illinois divorce, you’re going to have to come to court on every court date so you know what is happening and so you can request that your motions be heard.

 The respondent is not required to be present at the prove-up but is welcome to appear and offer their testimony as well.
 Often that testimony is merely responding to the question, “You’ve heard all the questions I asked the petitioner.
 If I were to ask you the same questions would you respond with the same answers?”

 For many people, the prove-up is the only day they ever appear in court for their Illinois divorce case.